Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 By the Corollary \ref{Bdr-Zp} and the natural quasi-isomorphism $\LL_{\wh\calO_X/\Ainf}^\an=\wh\calO_X(1)[1]$ in the Step 2, the map above is isomorphic to the following

 So in order to show the quasi-isomorphism in the Theorem \ref{id}, it suffices to show the quasi-isomorphism of the the map

 Now, since the statement is local on $X$, we may assume $X$ is affinoid, admitting an \'etale morphism to $\TT^n$.
-Then we note that both sides of the above are invariant under the \'etale base change: the right side is a complex of \'etale coherent sheaf, while the base change of the left side is given by the vanishing of the relative cotangent complex for an \'etale map.
-So it suffices to show the case when $X=\TT^n=\Spa(K\langle T_i^{\pm1}\rangle,\calO_K\langle T_i^{\pm1}\rangle)$.
-But notice that the map $(\ast\ast\ast)$ is given by inverting $p$ at the sequence
+Then we note that both sides of the above are invariant under the \'etale base change: the right side is a complex of \'etale coherent sheaf, while the base change of the left side is given by the vanishing of the relative cotangent complex for an \'etale map. \footnote{ This follows from the distinguished triangle $Lf^*\LL_{\TT^n/\mathbb{Q}_p}^\an \ra \LL_{X/\QQ_p}^\an \ra \LL_{X/\TT^n}^\an$ and the vanishing of $\LL_{X/\TT^n}^\an$ (\cite[Theorem 7.2.42]{GR03}), where $f:X\ra \TT^n$ is an \'etale morphism.
+Here we note that as neither $X$ or $\TT^n$ is topologically of finite type over $\mathbb{Q}_p$, we cannot apply $\cite{GR03}$ to get the triangle directly.
+To see the triangle, we first notice that as $X=\Spa(B,B^\circ)$ and $\TT=\Spa(A,A^\circ)$ are reduced and topologically of finite type over $K$, by Remark \ref{simplified cot} the analytic cotangent complex can be naturally computed as follows